EyasuTeshome/shifttracker/becoming-a-remote-professional/make-final-updates-to-professional-photo-based-on-feedback.md

 ## Project Setup

 - Open all written and numerical photo feedback from your project reviewer(s).
-- If you need to take a new photo, [review the photo curriculum](https://github.com/microverseinc/curriculum-professional-skills/blob/main/becoming-a-remote-professional/take-a-professional-photo.md) to ensure that your new photo will meet all requirements. **TO-DO: UPDATE LINK WHEN PUBLISHED TO GITHUB.**
+- If you need to take a new photo, [review the photo curriculum](https://github.com/microverseinc/curriculum-professional-skills/blob/main/becoming-a-remote-professional/take-a-professional-photo.md) to ensure that your new photo will meet all requirements.
 - If you need to make minor edits to your photo, open a photo editor ([like the free Pixlr Editor](https://pixlr.com/e/)) and upload your photo.

 ## Using project reviewer feedback to finalize your professional photo